- Chair - Curtis Parsons, Homeland Security and Emergency Management Coordinator, Lenawee County, Michigan

 Mr. Pepe transferred from NMED to the Bureau of Health Emergency Management, Office of Epidemiology and Response Division with the NM Department of Health for two years in support of pandemic influenza activities.
 In 2011, Mr. Pepe was selected to serve as the Critical Infrastructure Coordinator with the Intelligence and Security Bureau of the NM Department of Homeland Security and Emergency Management.
 He was recently invited to be a member of the State, Local, Tribal, and Territorial Government Coordinating Council.

-Kurt Reuther, Homeland Security Advisor, Department of Homeland Security /Emergency Management Agency
+Kurt Reuther, Homeland Security Advisor, Department of Safety and Homeland Security, State of Delaware

 Mr. Reuther was appointed to the position of Homeland Security Advisor for the State of Delaware in 2010.
 Prior to his appointment he had worked in and with Delaware’s law enforcement community for nearly 25 years.